St Pancras & Somers Town

 Drug use and its associated anti-social behaviour have seen a rise in our ward, and the negative impact that this has on communities has been reflected in conversations held with community members.
 Regular patrols will take place targeting hotspot locations and utilising stop and search powers.
 The team will also build a greater intelligence picture regarding drug supply on our ward, to enable pro-active enforcement measures.

-Over the past 6 months, our ward has experienced a noticeable rise in drug-related activity and associated anti-social behaviour (ASB).
+The ward suffers from a lot of drug-related activity and associated anti-social behaviour (ASB).
 As neighbourhood police officers, we are aware of the negative impact such behaviour has on the quality of life of our residents, particularly when it becomes entrenched in specific localities.
 In response, our team has taken a firm and proactive approach to clamp down on these behaviours, with a strategy focused on hotspot policing, regular high-visibility patrols, targeted stop and search activity, and intelligence-led disruption of local drug supply networks.

 1) Targeting Hotspot Locations